A multivariate model for financial indices and an algorithm for detection of jumps in the volatility

-The function $rev$, what we call ``mean reversion", has the role of pushing the volatility back to a certain equilibrium value, whereas $L=(L_t)_t$ is a process which models the noise in the volatility, and it is often taken as a pure jump process (see \cite{fasen2006extremal}, \cite{kluppelberg2006continuous}, \cite{Barndorff-Nielsen:2001}).
-If $v$ is an independent process with paths in $L^2_{loc}(\R)$ a.s., the process $X$ can be seen as a random time-change of Brownian motion: $X_t= W_{I(t)}$, where $I(t)=\int_0^t v^2_s ds$.
-An example of such process is the model presented in \cite{Andreoli:2012}, that will be the main focus in this article.
-The introduction of this model is justified by its capability to account a number of the stylized facts mentioned above, namely: the crossover in the log-return distribution from a power-law to a Gaussian behavior, the slow decay in the volatility autocorrelation, the diffusive scaling and the multiscaling of moments, while keeping a simple formulation and an explicit dependence on the parameters.
-We will push further the analysis of such a model, considering the two following issues: an algorithm for the detection of shocks in the market (peaks in the volatility profile) and a study of a bivariate version of the model.
-These two aspects are linked by the fact that the cross-correlation between two indexes is in fact the correlation between the two time changes, and these are highly dependent on the jumps of the volatility process.
+The function $f$, what we call ``mean reversion", has the role of pushing the volatility back to its equilibrium value, whereas $L=(L_t)_t$ is a process which models the noise in the volatility, and it is often taken as a pure jump process (see \cite{fasen2006extremal, kluppelberg2006continuous, Barndorff-Nielsen:2001}).
+If $\s$ is an independent process with paths in $L^2_{loc}(\R)$ a.s., the process $X$ can be viewed as a random time-change of Brownian motion: $X_t= W_{I(t)}$, where $I(t)=\int_0^t \s^2_s ds$.
+An example of such process is the model presented in \cite{acdp}, that will be the main focus of this article.
+The introduction of this model is justified by its capability to account a number of the stylized facts mentioned above, namely: the crossover in the log-return distribution from a power-law to a Gaussian behavior, the slow decay in the volatility autocorrelation, the diffusive scaling and the multiscaling of moments, while keeping a simple formulation and explicit dependence on the parameters.
+We consider here the two following issues: an algorithm for the detection of shocks in the market (peaks in the volatility profile) and a study of a bivariate version of the model.
+These two aspects are linked by the fact that the cross-correlation between two indices is highly dependent on the correlation between the jumps of the volatility processes.